 Whether it’s about losing a certain amount of weight or progressing on a creative project, give yourself a break when your hormones are requesting it.
 We aren’t meant to be making the same amount of progress every day.
 Rest is built into any training program for a reason.

 Menstruation is a time of release—let go of anything that held you back this past month.
 Accept that this is a time of rest and recovery and evaluate your next steps for the coming month.
-That way, you’ll be in peak shape once you cycle back towards the energy and motivation of your follicular phase!
+That way, you’ll be in peak shape once you cycle back toward the energy and motivation of your follicular phase!

 Setting Personal Goals with Your Period